Dream-Dimension/Guess-That-Color/README.md

 ### Code Quality
 The code base is not particularly great but it's pretty small.
-It was mostly quickly hacked together to get a protototype finished.
+It was quickly hacked together to get a protototype finished.
 # Setup
 ```
 npm install